 Global Law Scholars Seminar I: Building an International Skill Set

 J.D.
 Seminar 661 | 1 credit hours

 This one-credit (7 session) seminar is designed to provide participants in the Global Law Scholars program with a concrete introduction to some of the specific skills used by practitioners in the fields of international and transnational law.
-Sessions will be presented by a mixture of Georgetown Law faculty and outside practitioners.
-In addition to an overview of the basic features of international negotiation, arbitration and litigation, and an introduction to comparative law, emphasis will be given to research, technical writing, fact-finding and advocacy skills.
-Skill development will be taught through a variety of mechanisms (i.e., case studies, workshop style methods, role-playing, etc.).
-Student preparation for the various sessions will include readings on both skills and theoretical background.
-Student evaluation at the end of the course will be based on class participation and completion of a short piece of technical writing (i.e. white paper).
+Sessions are presented by a mixture of Georgetown Law faculty and outside practitioners.
+In addition to an overview of the basic features of international negotiation, arbitration and litigation, and an introduction to comparative law, emphasis is given to research, technical writing, fact-finding and advocacy skills.
+Skill development is taught through a variety of mechanisms (i.e., case studies, workshop style methods, role-playing, etc.).
+Student preparation for the various sessions includes readings on both skills and theoretical background.
+Student evaluation at the end of the course is based on class participation and completion of a short piece of technical writing (i.e. white paper).

 Prerequisite: This course is open only to second and third year Global Law Scholars.

 This course is offered on a mandatory pass/fail basis.
 This course does not count toward the seven credit pass/fail limit.
 This class meets for seven sessions in the fall semester.
 Dates to be announced.